dorukardahan/twitterapi-io-mcp/docs/endpoints/get_user_followings.md

 ## Description

 Get user followings.
 Each page returns exactly 200 followings.
-Use cursor for pagination.Sorted by follow date.
+Use cursor for pagination.
+Sorted by follow date.
 Most recent followings appear on the first page.

 ## Example (curl)